-The District received budgeted contributions from the City of \$484,700 in all fiscal years 2022, 2021, and 2020.
+The District received budgeted contributions from the City of \$533,000, \$488,000 and \$484,700 in fiscal years 2024, 2023 and 2022, respectively.

 Effective May 22, 2017 the District entered into an Interlocal Agreement with the City, which provides for funding of equipment, programs and projects by the City and District that are in furtherance of the District's purpose.
 The Interlocal Agreement allows either party to transfer funds to the other for purchasing equipment, employing personnel, or carrying out programs or projects that will assist the District in fulfilling its purpose.